ernestas/SICP-study/lessons_learned/chapter2.md

 The sequence paradigm is extended to include many computations that are commonly expressed using nested loops.

 ### *Metalinguistic abstraction* - a picture language

+## Section 2.3

+### Representing sets as:

+* unordered lists
+* ordered lists
+* binary trees

+### Huffman encoding trees

+*Huffman coding* is an *entropy encoding* algorithm.

+*Entropy encoding* is a lossless data compression scheme that is independent of the specific characteristics of the medium.
+It creates and assigns a *unique prefix-free* code to each unique symbol that occurs in the input.